SeranManivel/bus-ticket-booking/README.md

 - ✅ Define Routes with fare, distance and timings
 - ✅ Register Passengers with validation
 - ✅ Book Tickets with automatic fare assignment
-- ✅ Cancel Bookings (status → CANCELLED)
+- ✅ Cancel Bookings (status changes to CANCELLED)
 - ✅ Search Routes by Source and Destination
 - ✅ Pagination for all list APIs
 - ✅ Input Validation with meaningful error messages